-- across the various sectors. - side of modernity.
-Solutions need to be specific to the present reality of the country. - the radical honesty. - requisite for productivity. - enlightenment and the fostering of critical thinking. - There is a need for cultural leadership- in the absence of such, change is difficult. - intellectual, emotional, physical and spiritual elements of a community. - Artists need to be trained (specialised) in order to be able to exercise cultural leadership. - seats at the table when discussing arts and culture. - allows for innovation hence evolution. - to be effective. - There is a need for transitional councils and deeply intellectualise art agencies. - stakeholders.
+- In order to obtain effective change there is an immediate need to decolonise the mind, at all levels across the various sectors. - The propaganda towards the western comfort meant the colonising of the mind.
+This is the darker side of modernity.
+Solutions need to be specific to the present reality of the country. - To obtain true reconciliation there needs to be true commitment.
+Art offers a mirror and is therefore; the radical honesty. - Arts Council must respond to the defining issues of our time, by being radically honest.
+National Arts Councils should support great arts for everyone, encourage research, inspiration and collaborations.
+Through globalisation, exchanges should be made easier.
+Diversity should be the requisite for productivity. - The existence of the National Arts council is based on the three principles; shared vision, enlightenment and the fostering of critical thinking. - There is a need for cultural leadership- in the absence of such, change is difficult. - Those controlling the means of cultural production must do so responsibly since arts develop the intellectual, emotional, physical and spiritual elements of a community. - Artists need to be trained (specialised) in order to be able to exercise cultural leadership. - Artists are rarely brought in by government as actors of change.
+It is important for them to have seats at the table when discussing arts and culture. - The National Arts Council system and structure must be flexible.
+A revolutionary framework which allows for innovation hence evolution. - There should be constant revision of the structure, promoting more participation of stakeholders. - The NAC must be able to measure if it is on the right track.
+An important element which determines productivity and success is structure.
+When the latter takes over the thinking it becomes dangerous to be effective. - There is a need for transitional councils and deeply intellectualise art agencies. - It is important for the National Arts Council to disseminate its system, to make it more accessible to stakeholders.